JohnKesko/Nativesharp/README.md

 -------------
 ### Summary:
-Nativesharp is a shared library (.dylib) contathat exposes methods you can interact with.
+Nativesharp is a shared library (.dylib) that exposes methods you can interact with.
 The main purpose was to interact with any external window that is currently running on a macOS computer.

 For example, the issue I had was to interact with an external window, no matter how many monitors I used and no matter which framework I had created my UI in.